TomCarlson-NTAC/ndr-tests/ndr-test.md

 #### Rule 9-13.
 No use of <q>fixed</q> on simple type facets
- An attribute `fixed` on a constraining facet (e.g., `xs:maxInclusive`) of a simple type <var>$base</var> prevents a simple type derived from <var>$base</var> from further restricting that facet.
+ An attribute `fixed` on a constraining facet (e.g., `xs:maxInclusive`) of a simple type `$base` prevents a simple type derived from `$base` from further restricting that facet.
 For example, if simpleType `nc:LatitudeDegreeSimpleType` uses an `xs:maxInclusive` facet that limits the maximum value to 90, a simple type derived from that type could not further restrict the type to limit the maximum value to 45.

  The use of `fixed` on simple type facets violates _**[Principle 17]**, above_, since it prevents an extension schema from constraining a base type.
 As a result, the `fixed` on simple type facets in reference schemas is prohibited.